Alaska's State Forests

 Southeast State Forest Planning

-The Alaska Department of Natural Resources, Division of Forestry is developing a forest management plan for the recently established Southeast State Forest (SESF).
+The Alaska Department of Natural Resources, Division of Forestry is developing a forest management plan for the Southeast State Forest (SESF).
 In June of 2010 Governor Parnell signed House Bill 162 establishing the first units of the new state forest, totaling about 25,000 acres.
 The legislature added an additional 23,000 acres to the state forest in 2011.
-Alaska Statute 41.17.230(a) requires the Department of Natural Resources to prepare a forest management plan for each state forest within three years of the forest's establishment.
-The Division of Forestry intends to complete the required forest management plan for all units of the Southeast State Forest in 2013.
+Alaska Statute 41.17.230(a) requires the Division of Forestry to prepare a forest management plan for each state forest within three years of the forest's establishment.
+The Division intends to complete the required management plan for the Southeast State Forest in 2014.

-The Area Plans where each unit of the SESF is located describe existing management guidelines for these lands.
-In addition, Forest Resources and Practices Act (FRPA) regulations guide timber harvesting and reforestation efforts to ensure riparian areas, fish habitat and water quality are protected.
-The new forest management plan is expected to reflect the current guidelines found in the Area Plans and will be consistent with FRPA.
+The primary purpose of this state forest is timber production (AS 41.17.200).
+The Forest Resources and Practices Act (FRPA) regulations guide timber harvesting and reforestation efforts to ensure riparian areas, fish habitat and water quality are protected during timber operations.
+The new forest management plan is expected to reflect the primary purpose for the Southeast State Forest and will be consistent with FRPA.

 Public Involvement Opportunities

-After the draft forest management plan is prepared and available for review, a formal public comment period will be announced and a copy of the draft plan will be posted here and in placed in libraries in the area's communities.
-The Alaska Department of Natural Resources will actively seek public comments on the draft plan.
-If you would like to add you name and address (mail or email) to the distribution list for reviewing and commenting on this draft forest management plan, please contact Pat Palkovic, Area Forester, at the Southern Southeast Area Office, 2417 Tongass Ave., Ste 213, Ketchikan, Alaska 99901, or by email to firstname.lastname@example.org.
-You may call (907) 225-3070 for more information.
+The Division of Forestry will announce a formal public comment period when the draft forest management plan is available for review.
+A link to the draft plan will be posted here and copies placed in community libraries.
+The Division of Forestry is actively seeking public input for the draft plan.
+If you would like to add your name and address (mail or email) to the distribution list for reviewing and commenting on this draft forest management plan, please contact Jim Schwarber, Forest Planner, at (907) 451-2704 or email firstname.lastname@example.org.
+For more information please contact Clarence Clark at (907) 225-6619 or email email@example.com.

 Maps of Southeast State Forest